 Many of the farmers we work with are certified organic, so their crops receive the “OG” symbol in our catalog and on our website.
-Others, while ecologically oriented, find that organic certification isn’t worth it for their farms and gardens; their crops receive the “e” symbol in our catalog and on our website.
+Others, while ecologically oriented, find that organic certification isn’t worth it for their farms and gardens; these crops have received the “e” symbol until December 2018 in our catalog and on our website.
+For 2018, we've decided to indicate all the seed grown on farms on our grower network with a new "S" symbol.
 Click the links below for profiles of several of the farms that grow seed for Southern Exposure.

 Other States in the Southeast and Mid-Atlantic